 The four who fled lived in the forest in leaf huts.
 The king and his chaplain gathered food while the pregnant queen and the servant stayed back and took care of their home.
 Eventually the queen and servant began an affair.
 The queen feared being discovered, which would surely result in their execution, so she told the servant to kill the king.
 The next time the king went to bathe, the servant, following the queen’s instructions, sliced off his head with his own sword, chopped his body into pieces, and buried them.
 The chaplain had been in a nearby tree picking wild fruit and saw the murder, so he quickly slid down the tree and hid in a thicket.
 The servant heard the rustling of branches, but saw no one and assumed there was no witness.

-The queen gave birth and her son grew up believing the servant was his father, he had no idea he was a prince.
-But when the son came of age, the chaplain revealed everything to him, taught him to use a sword, and told him to murder the servant, which he did in the same manner that his father had died.
-The prince rebuked his mother and then the three of them returned home where the Bodhisatta appointed the young prince, his brother, the kingdom’s viceroy.
+The queen gave birth and her son grew up believing the servant was his father; he had no idea he was a prince.
+But when the son came of age, the chaplain revealed everything to him, taught him to use a sword, and told him to murder the servant; which he did in the same manner that his father had died.
+The prince rebuked his mother and then the three of them returned home where the Bodhisatta appointed the young prince, his half brother, as viceroy.